UniversalDependencies/docs/_hy/dep/nmod.md

 We also use the following language-specific subtypes for `nmod`:

-nmod: noun modifier which functionally corresponds to an attribute, and is in Nominative, [nmod:poss](): noun modifier which functionally corresponds to a possessive complement (non-nominative and adpositional cases).
+nmod: noun modifier is  functionally corresponds to an attribute, and is in Nominative, [nmod:poss](): noun modifier is functionally corresponds to a possessive complement (non-nominative and adpositional cases), [nmod:npmod](): noun phrase is is functionally corresponds to an argument or adjunct.

+Nominal modifiers not marked by a preposition or ‘s genitive are tagged , a subtype of nmod.

+In Armenian `nmod` is used:

 ~~~ sdparse
 տնօրենի գրասենյակը \n office of-the-director.`Dat`